-- 5-301.1 During the WAIVER process, the HEALTH AUTHORITY may impose conditions relating to prevention of IMMINENT HEALTH HAZARDS upon the WAIVER. - 5-301.2 If a WAIVER is granted, the HEALTH AUTHORITY shall retain the information in its records for the AQUATIC VENUE or AQUATIC FACILITY. - 5-301.3 Failure to meet any WAIVER condition may result in the immediate revocation of the WAIVER.
-Presence of any IMMINENT HEALTH HAZARD may result in a closure.
+- 5-301.1 During the WAIVER process, the HEALTH AUTHORITY may impose conditions upon the WAIVER. - 5-301.2 If a WAIVER is granted, the HEALTH AUTHORITY shall retain the information in its records for the AQUATIC VENUE or AQUATIC FACILITY. - Failure to meet any WAIVER condition may result in the immediate revocation of the WAIVER.
 If the WAIVER is granted, the PERMIT HOLDER shall comply with any operational plans, procedures, and conditions APPROVED as a basis for the WAIVER.